What Is PLM? Product Lifecycle Management Career Guide

 • Engineering expertise: As a product manager, it's essential to understand how the technology that powers your product works because it can help you make better decisions.
 Having a fundamental understanding of mechanical design and simulation can be highly beneficial.

-Average salary of a product lifecycle manager
+Salary of a product lifecycle manager

 How to become a product lifecycle manager

-While there’s no one specific career path to becoming a product lifestyle manager, you must have experience, knowledge, qualifications, or certifications in the product management and development field.
+While there’s no one specific career path to becoming a product (lifestyle) manager, you must have experience, knowledge, qualifications, or certifications in the product management and development field.
 Use the steps below to visualize a potential PLM career path.

 1. Consider earning a relevant degree.

 According to Zippia, 72 percent of product managers have a bachelor's degree, 17 percent have a master's degree, and 7 percent have an associate degree [2].
 Relevant academic programs for aspiring product managers to pursue include business management, marketing, electrical engineering, and computer science.
-For example, future product managers may enroll to earn a Master of Science in Management from the University of Illinois at Urbana Champaign online:

 2. Develop key skills.